On this page

 • Handling Defaults with Compassion: If a borrower faces legitimate hardships, some platforms provide mediation or negotiated settlements rather than heavy automated penalties.

-An ethical approach can cultivate loyalty and respect, which, in turn, can lead to sustainable growth.
+An ethical approach can cultivate loyalty and respect, which can lead to sustainable growth.
 It also distinguishes your platform in a market that occasionally attracts less reputable actors.

 The Road Ahead